-The RAF Upper Heyford Revised Comprehensive Planning Brief 2007 states that currently the site provides approximately 1,000 jobs - this compares with the identification of 879 actual jobs in existing buildings, although there is capacity for up to 283 in currently vacant but usable buildings (see table in 3.5.2).
+The RAF Upper Heyford Revised Comprehensive Planning Brief 2007 states that currently the site provides approximately 1,000 jobs - this compares with the identification of 879 actual jobs in existing buildings, although there is further capacity in currently vacant but usable buildings

+(see 3.4.2 on page 41).
 The largest employer is QEK, employing 550 people on the site for its car storage and distribution activities.